WayneCrawford/bruit-fm/videos.md

 The website cannot display the video, and if you click-right to download the file it will just download an html file, so...

 - Click on the link to go to a page saying it can't display the file
-- Click on "View Raw" to download the file.
+- Click on "Download" to download the file.

 ## Kickoff meeting (2022-04-07)